hoangduytran/blender-manual/manual/getting_started/configuration/defaults.rst

 Saving Defaults
 ===============

-The user preferences are automatically saved when changed.
+The preferences are automatically saved when changed.

 Changing the default startup file can be done via :menuselection:`File --> Defaults --> Save Startup File`.